oruga-ui/oruga/packages/docs/components/Carousel.md

 <div class="vp-doc">

-> A Slideshow for cycling images in confined spaces
+The **Carousel** component is a slideshow for cycling through elements — images or slides of text—like a carousel.

 </div>